Wheelzonrent provides selfdriven car in Delhi/NCR India. Self driven concept has been highly developed in India as it quite new concept as well.

 Speed limit signs show the maximum speed you can travel.
 At times you may need to drive at a slower speed due to road, weather or traffic conditions.

-- On most of New Zealand’s main rural roads, the speed limit is 100 km/h unless a sign says a lower speed applies.
+• On most of India’s main rural roads, the speed limit is 100 km/h unless a sign says a lower speed applies.

 Traveling times